NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### Windows
 If you want to launch the application easily, you can find the exe by hitting the Windows key and typing `meleeuploader`, if that doesn't show the option to run the command then you can probably find the exe at `C:\Users\[Your Username]\AppData\Local\Programs\Python\Python37\Scripts\`.
 Pinning the exe to the taskbar allows quick access to the program.

+If you would like to have no console window on your screen, you will need to find out where your pythonw.exe file is (it should be in the same place your python.exe) and create a shortcut to it.
+Then open the shortcut properties window and edit the target to include `-m meleeuploader` for melee or `-m meleeuploader ult` for ultimate at the end.
+This can then be pinned to your taskbar for easy access.

 #### Mac and Unix
 `meleeuploader &` if you want to hide the terminal window.
 There are probably ways to launch the program quicker, but I don't use macOS/Unix for uploading usually.